You are $75 away from free shipping

 Sorry, you must log in to save an item.

 When it comes to your beauty look, things like makeup trends, skin care routines, and hairstyles are likely what pops into your mind.
 What you may be forgetting is that wellness and fitness are also a vital part of any beauty routine.
 And while you may have your pre- and post-workout routines down to a T, sometimes getting to the gym just doesn’t, well, happen.
 Whether you’re dreading braving the cold weather, want to avoid a high school reunion mid-workout, or don’t feel like having all eyes on you—there are plenty of reasons you may not make it to the gym.
-The good news is that it doesn’t have to affect your workout!
-Here, we’re sharing 21 easy workouts you can try at home in 2019.
+The good news is that it doesn’t have to affect your workout.
+Here, we’re sharing 23 easy workouts for women to try at home in 2021.

 There’s no denying that one of the key areas most of us focus on when working out is our abs.
-A toned stomach can really give you that extra confidence boost—and believe it or not it isn’t that hard to attain!
-Try one (or a few) of our easy at-home workouts for abs below.
+A toned stomach can really give you that extra confidence boost—and believe it or not, it isn’t that hard to attain.
+Try one (or a few) of our easy home workouts for abs below.

 These are just like riding a bike—literally.